 “We need the tonic of wildness...At the same time that we are earnest to explore and learn all things, we require that all things be mysterious and unexplorable, that land and sea be indefinitely wild, unsurveyed and unfathomed by us because unfathomable.
-We can never have enough of . . .
+We can never have enough of nature.” ― Henry David Thoreau, Walden: Or, Life in . . .

 There are times, when in the stillness, we stand like sentinals on what is left of our tangled wilderness...... . . .

 It's usually early morning.
 A time when I am half asleep.
 A time when I am mulling over so many "important things".
 Maybe during breakfast, this is the moment when they decide to take flight.
 First there is the unmistakable sound, the loud beating of wings.
-The start is a . . .
+The start is a little clumsy as they raise their heavy bodies into . . .